2020 Ultimate Guide to Blended Learning

 - Teachers can prioritise their time towards students who need more support

 Challenges of Self-Directed Blended Learning

 - It’s a big responsibility for students to take their education into their own hands

-- Teachers need to be able to support and direct their class without de-authenticating the model (may require training)
+- Teachers must be able to support and direct their class without de-authenticating the model

-- Training that is required will need to teach lecturers how to assess and evaluate an individual’s progression, ensuring they’re meeting academic goals and are able to demonstrate self-direction.
+- Training needs to teach lecturers how to assess and evaluate an individual’s progression, ensuring they’re meeting academic goals and demonstrate self-direction

 8) Individual Rotation Blended Learning